Substance Abuse and Addiction Treatment Resources in Douglas

 Drug detox centers are available, providing you with the perfect opportunity to rid your body of substances before starting a treatment program.
 It is advisable to have a medical professional who advises and helps you overpower withdrawal symptoms.
 This, in turn, minimizes the risk of a recurrence of use and helps ease the transition into ongoing addiction treatment.

 It is, however, important to note that detox is just the first step of your healing process.
 When possible, attend drug treatment facilities that also offer detox services.
 Detox helps you deal with the physical aspect of your addiction, but when complemented by a treatment program, the underlying spiritual, mental and psychological issues receive proper care.

 A drug rehab treatment program followed by the right aftercare ensures that your recovery process is successful.
 Recovery programs such as Alcoholics Anonymous or Narcotics Anonymous provide members with moral, psychological and spiritual support.
 Your city and the surrounding areas have recovery support groups that will help you on your road to living substance-free.

 Alcoholics Anonymous (AA) Meetings

-Alcoholics Anonymous is oldest support group in the world, having been established in 1935.
+Alcoholics Anonymous is the oldest support group in the world, having been established in 1935.
 It has achieved the highest success rate among all support groups.
 The only requirement to be part of this meeting is to have a genuine desire to quit drinking.
 As an organization, its goal is to provide a platform where alcoholics can meet and share their experiences as it encourages others to have hope that their alcohol dependency will change.
 Its structure of operation relies on a 12-step plan that urges its members to submit their addiction woes to a higher power.
-Attend meetings for alcohol rehab in Douglas, Georgia at the following locations.
+Attend meetings for alcohol rehab at the following locations.